solarity-lab/Suny/docs/SRM1/README.md

 ## 1.1 Origins and Motivation

-Suny was created as an experiment: *Can one person design and build a language from scratch that is both minimal and useful?*
+Suny was created as an experiment: *Can one person mind design and build a language from scratch that is both minimal and useful?*

 Many modern languages are large, with complex standard libraries, heavy runtime systems, and thousands of pages of documentation.
 While this makes them powerful, it also makes them intimidating to beginners and difficult to fully understand.